abvasude/UserPage/index.md

 ## Experience in Technology
 From a young age, I always had an interest in Math and Computer Science.
 When I was 12, I started learning Java and soon after, I started coding in Python and C#.
 In high school, I joined many clubs such as the Computer Science club and Mu Alpha Theta Math club.
 In my Junior year of high school, I was invited to Lawrence Livermore Labs as a IT job shadow where I learned about advanced technology that scientists and engineers use to solve real world problems.

 In my first year of college, I learned more about Object Oriented Programming in Java, C, C++, and I also learned how to use vim, bash, and terminal commands.
 Learning how to use a terminal became extremely useful when coding in java, python, and even organizing my computer's contents.
-Important commands that I learned are 'ls', 'cd', 'diff', 'cat', 'grep', and 'rm' to name a few.
+Important commands that I learned are `ls`, `cd`, `diff`, `cat`, `grep`, and `rm` to name a few.

 In the summer after my first year of college, I joined my first internship where I learned Machine Learning and its applications in data science and statistics.